SEC Football Power Rankings: Week 4

 Sure, the Tigers were brilliant on defense, but if you're going to compete for SEC titles, you've got to play well on both sides of the ball.

-It doesn't help matters that receiver Nate Craig-Myers transferred out of the program prior to the game against the Razorbacks, and this offense doesn't look like it has enough weapons to threaten the top of the league, at least not right now.
+It doesn't help matters that receiver Nate Craig-Myers transferred out of the program prior to the game against the Razorbacks.
+This offense doesn't look like it has enough weapons to threaten the top of the league, at least not now.

 You may point out Craig-Myers had just two receptions, but he was a strong blocker in the run game.
 That wasn't enough for him, obviously.